johnwargo/pwa-starter-course/readme.md

 # Progressive Web Apps Starter Course

-This repository contains the student source course files for the **Progressive Web Apps: Enhancing Your Web Apps Using Service Workers** webinar.
+This repository contains the participant source files for the **Progressive Web Apps: Enhancing Your Web Apps Using Service Workers** webinar.
 You'll use these files during the webinar to turbo-charge a web app with service workers.

-**Note:** Links used throughout the presentation are included in a `resources.md` file located in each exercise folder.

 ## Prerequisites

+If you want to follow-along with the code, you'll need the following:

-* Install a code editor such as [Visual Studio Code](https://code.visualstudio.com/)
+* A code editor such as [Visual Studio Code](https://code.visualstudio.com/)
-* Install [Node.js](https://nodejs.org/).
+* [Node.js](https://nodejs.org/).
 You should already have this installed as Node.js is core to most modern web development approaches.
-* Install a local HTTP server such as [HTTP-Server](https://www.npmjs.com/package/http-server) (Requires Node.js)
+* A local HTTP server such as [HTTP-Server](https://www.npmjs.com/package/http-server) (Requires Node.js)

 ## Course Resources